MaxOhn/rosu-v2/README.md

 Unlike api v1, api v2 does not require an api key by users.
 Instead, it requires a client id and a client secret.

 To get those, you must register an application [here](https://osu.ppy.sh/home/account/edit#new-oauth-application).
-Since rosu-v2 only supports client credentials and not authorization code, the callback URL here does not matter.
+Unless you're interested in logging into the API through an osu! account, the callback URL here does not matter and can be left blank.

-If you went through the OAuth process for a user, you can also provide the redirect url and received code when creating the client in order to make requests on behalf of the authenticated user.
+If you went through the OAuth process for a user, you can provide the callback URL and received code when creating the client in order to make requests on behalf of the authenticated user.

 ## Endpoints